How to Pay for College

 Don’t let your students leave the nest with your nest egg.
 This is where we can be especially helpful.
 Remember colleges require you to divulge everything about your financial position during the application process.
 While you might go through the college admissions process 2 or 3 times in your life, they deal with thousands of students per year.
 With two children in college and one in private high school we know the college admissions process and how to even the playing field for your student.

 Calculation of your Expected Family Contribution (EFC) is a vital step in dealing with the pay step.
-You can start the process by clicking the button below.

 Our job is to show you how to reduce your EFC and increase your need so that you receive either more financial aid or maximize your savings for retirement and other needs.